craws/OpenAtlas/install/update.md

 Please backup your text translations at "Content" in the web interface and enter them in "Settings" (intro and contact; faq was removed) again after upgrading.

+#### Edition and Bibliography

+Edition and bibliography types are only checked one level deep.
+Meaning if your edition/bibliography subtypes have also subtypes you have to remove them or adapt the SQL.

 #### Database update